BytingBitz/pyscrapify/readme.md

 * Title: The title of the user review.
 * Review: The text content of the user review.

 The built CSV is ordered by the following column headers: Year,Rating,Status,Location,Position,Title,Review.
-Note: If a new CSV file with the same name as an existing one is created, it will fully replace the existing file.
+Note: If a new CSV file with the same name as an existing one is created, it will replace the existing file.

 Creation Date: 27/06/2021